Skip to content

 Many people of the Northern USSR and Siberia had no written language until 1932.
 The NIANIS institute was the only link researchers had to these indigenous populations and their staff directed the first textbooks, political literature and propaganda written in a myriad of Northern languages.
 Production of the works was in partnership with the Prosveshchenie (Enlightenment) Publishing House of Leningrad.

 PP 633 is a poster from the Collection in the Oriat language of the Kalmyk people.
-The poster was published by Tsentrizdat, the Central Publishing House of the USSR.
-This publishing house was developed in 1924 to promote the study of native languages and its literacy along with political education of the Soviet Union's national minorities.
-Tsentrizdat posters had short print runs.
+The poster was published by Tsentrizdat, the Central Publishing House of the USSR, developed in 1924 to promote the study of native languages and literacy along with the political education of the Soviet Union's national minorities.
 This poster was issued with only 1,000 copies.

 The Buddhist monk Zaya Pandita Namhaijamts developed an Oirat language in the 1600s.
-He created Tod Bichig (Clear Script), an orthographic Oirat based on the foundation of Mongolian script.
-Written vertically, it was an improvement over traditional Mongolian because it used diacritics to prevent misreading and it also included grammatical differences specific to Oirat.
-In the Soviet Union Tod Bichig was used for Oirat until 1927 when it was replaced with a Latin alphabet.
-The Kalmyk people shifted from the Latin to a Cyrillic alphabet in 1938 while the Western Siberian-based Altai Oirats adopted the Cyrillic alphabet in 1939.
+His Tod Bichig (Clear Script) was orthographic Oirat based on Mongolian script.
+Tod Bichig was used in the Soviet Union until 1927 when it was replaced with a Latin alphabet.
+In 1938, most of the USSR's Kalmyk population shifted to a Cyrillic alphabet while the Western Altai Oirats adopted Cyrillic in 1939.

-Jadid reform banned the use of ancient scripts in the USSR to bring forth a unified national alphabet based on Latin script.
+In the USSR's Muslim-oriented republics, the Jadid alphabet campaign banned ancient scripts in order to develop a unified alphabet based on Latin script.
 The change to a Latin alphabet meant literate Muslim Soviets were required to learn a new orthographic system for languages they originally wrote in Arabic or Persian scripts.
-By the mid-1930s, the educational gains of the Latinization reform were re-adjusted so that another orthographic transition could be made from Latin to Cyrillic script.
-The significance of the unified Latin-based alphabet of the 1920s is evident on this the anti-religious propaganda poster by the artist Gerasimov.
+This poster (by artist Nikolai Gerasimov) illustrates the significance of the Latin-based alphabet campaign.

-According to a 2009 online article in polit.ru (specifically about this poster), the author explains the overall artistic message being conveyed:
+According to a 2009 article in polit.ru (specifically about this poster), the author explains the overall artistic message conveyed:

-Here in this poster we see the already familiar image entering of the tractor of progress looming over the building of new secondary schools, farms and factory pipes.
-Groups of stocky workers in green overalls firmly at the center of the poster display the new Uzbek Latin alphabet.
-One of them is holding a newspaper with the name "Lenin", already typed in Latin characters.
-At the bottom of the poster is a huge bucket excavator removing debris of every kind, classified as madrassas and the mosques, mullahs and Jadid teachers of the old Muslim school, and above all, Arabic letters that appear very unpleasant.
-They appear as some sick curves and they fall down in bunches along with the mullahs.
-One letter, 'ayn, is picked-up by an aspiring intellectual Jadid before being placed into the bucket's dredge and then, as painted from a scene in the life of the old schools, a teacher beats student into line.
+In this poster we see the familiar image of the tractor of progress looming over the building of new secondary schools, farms and factory stacks.
+Groups of stocky workers in green overalls at the center of the poster display the new Uzbek Latin alphabet.
+One is holding a newspaper with the name "Lenin", already typed in Latin characters.
+At the bottom is a huge bucket excavator removing debris, classified as madrassas and mosques, mullahs and Jadid teachers of the old Muslim school, and above all, Arabic letters appearing very unpleasant.
+They look like sick curves and they fall in bunches along with the mullahs.
+One letter, 'ayn, is picked-up by an aspiring intellectual Jadid before being placed into the bucket's dredge and then, as a scene of life in old schools, a teacher beats a student into line.

 PP 667 is a Yakut language poster from the Collection.
 The Yakut people speak Saha Tyla, a Turkic language.
 It was the principal language spoken in the Yakutia region until the mid-twentieth century.
 During the Russian Civil War, the Soviet government established the Yakut Autonomous Soviet Socialist Republic (YaASSR) and Soviet linguists were sent there to develop alphabets and grammatical descriptions of native Siberian languages.
 Yakut was studied in northern language departments at universities in select Siberian cities.

-The following is a 2010 article by Razib Khan, "The origins of the Yakuts".
-Khan surmises the Yakut population is a mixed heritage based on 21st century DNA findings:
+The following is part of a 2010 article by Razib Khan, "The origins of the Yakuts".

 PP 604 is a Tatar language poster from the Collection.
 This poster utilizes the reformed Janalif alphabet brought about after the Soviet-led Latinization program (the Unified Turkic Latin Alphabet) that converted almost all USSR Central Asian alphabets.
 The central design element of the poster is the alphabet table (enlarged below) that carries forward the main theme.
 Published by the "Kazan Janalif Society", the poster was designed around 1927 by Nikolai Kronevald who based his work on a design by Faik Tagirov.
 Tagirov was a book and typeface designer and a proponent of Tatar alphabet Latinization.
 By 1927, Tagirov and his artistic comrade Alexandra Korobkova were designing Tatar-language literature in Moscow.
 Although Tagirov was a Kazan-based artist, he spent the majority of his life in Moscow owing to the fact he studied at VKhUTEIN (Higher Art and Technical Institute).